Informizely Blog

 Informizely’s reporting is one of the best in the industry.
 It supports easy click-filtering to quickly drill down to related answers, text analyzing with interactive word clouds and provides advanced charts for analyzing scores, counts, percentages and rolling averages.
 There are statistical reports with historical daily data about survey views, responses, abandoned surveys and response rates, per survey, site or account-wide.
 Custom live reports can be distributed by public link.

-Many out-of-the-box integrations are provided, like Google Analytics, Google Sheets, Intercom and MailChimp, next to Zapier and webhooks integrations for general use.
+Many out-of-the-box integrations are provided, like Google Analytics, Google Sheets, Intercom, Slack and MailChimp, next to Zapier and webhooks integrations for general use.

 2. Delighted